jescott07/molecular_dynamics/README.md

 With that $\vec{a}$ and using the Verlet algorithm presented above, we computed the position $x_i$, the velocity $v_i$ and the energy of the system for every discretized time $t_i$, setting: $\Delta t = 0,01$, $k = 1000$, $\vec{r_0} = -100 \hat i + 100 \hat j - 100 \hat k$, $\vec{v_0} = 1\hat i + 1 \hat j + 1 \hat k$ and varying $\lambda$.

 First, lets investigate the Newtonian gravitation where $\lambda = 2$.
-The space solution is show in the figure below:
+The space solution is shown in the figure below:

 ![](ex1/space_solution_lambda2.png)